 Typhoon Lagoon – Disney Water Park

 This amazing attraction is one of two water parks at Walt Disney World.
 Typhoon Lagoon offers family attractions, from fast water slides to kid-size rafting areas.
-Enjoy the 6-foot waves at Shark Reef Surf and Shark Pool where you can spot real-life sharks!
 Escape to a tropical paradise where you will find a great time under the sun.
 This water park is the perfect place to enjoy the incredible water slides, slow rivers, wave pools, and playgrounds for children!

 The water heats up in the colder months, so you can enjoy the hurricane lagoons for most of the year.
-Disney Typhoon is open almost every day of the year, with the exception of renovations.
-Walt Disney World Water Park opening and closing hours change by season.
+Disney’s Typhoon Lagoon is open almost every day of the year, with the exception of renovations.
+Walt Disney World Water Park’s opening and closing hours change by season.
 In the colder months, standard park hours are from 10: 00 am – 5: 00 pm.
 The longest days from 10 am to 8 pm are the months of summer.
-Anniversaries and Easter weeks tend to have higher occupancy levels.
+Holidays and School breaks tend to have higher occupancy levels.

 Here you can find an attraction for each member of the family.
 Whether you love swimming in a lazy river or rafting, the Typhoon Lagoon offers lots of fun in the sun.